 C. Action by General Manager.
-The District's General Manager or the General Manager's designated representative may act for the District in approving any application for well registration; new in-District Production Permits for 2,000,000 gallons or less; minor amendments of 2,000,000 gallons or less; and well drilling, plugging, well modification, or other well development applications so long as the District does not receive any protests to the application nor any requests for a contested case hearing from any person having a personal justiciable interest, including any party to whom notice is provided in accordance with Rule 3-1.4(B), above.
-The General Manager shall schedule a public hearing for all major amendment applications, for all Transport Permit applications, for all new Production Permit applications with proposed groundwater production of more than 2,000,000 gallons annually and refer the applications to the Board for action.
-The General Manager will refer all new nonexempt well drilling applications, all Production Permit applications, and all major pumpage amendments received by the District during periods of District-declared Drought to the Board for action.
+The District's General Manager or the General Manager's designated representative may act for the District in approving any application for well registration; new in-District Edwards Production Permits for 2,000,000 gallons or less; new in District Trinity Production Permits for 650,000 gallons or less; minor amendments to Edwards Production Permits of 2,000,000 gallons or less; minor amendments to Trinity Production Permits of 650,000 gallons or less; and well drilling, plugging, well modification, or other well development applications so long as the District does not receive any protests to the application nor any requests for a contested case hearing from any person having a personal justiciable interest, including any party to whom notice is provided in accordance with Rule 3-1.4(B), above.
+The General Manager shall schedule a public hearing for all major amendment applications, for all Transport Permit applications, for all new Edwards Production Permit applications with proposed groundwater production of more than 2,000,000 gallons annually or new Trinity Production Permit applications of more than 650,000 gallons annually and refer the applications to the Board for action.
+The General Manager will refer all new nonexempt well drilling applications, all Production Permit applications, and all major pumpage amendments received by the District during periods of Districtdeclared Drought to the Board for action.